 6. Mawaru Penguindrum

 Penguindrum is incredibly pretentious.
 It’s also cryptic, posing open-ended questions without ever giving a definite answer.
 At the same time, it explores a complex web that’s been woven between every character, even characters previously thought to be unimportant being given a large amount of detail and growth.
 Seeing Ringo turn from crazed stalker to benevolent caretaker, Kanba keep his actions and motivations a secret from his own family, and Sanetoshi do… well, anything, compounds the sense of mystery without ever losing a sense of purpose.
 It isn’t navel-gazing for the sake of showing off, and it isn’t incomprehensible for lack of real effort.
-Just like Lain, Penguindrum is made as good as it is by its enigmatic nature, though it places higher due to actually having a sense of coherence.
+Just like Lain, Penguindrum is made as good as it is by its enigmatic nature, though its sense of coherence places it higher.

-Apparently, I have a big weak spot for series that explore just what it means to be human.
-Aside from that though, Shiki is one of those few things that’s hit every note just right for me.
-The show doesn’t do anything terribly original: After all, taking the west’s common vampire myths and turning them on their heads by making the monsters relatable would have been groundbreaking if it happened several decades ago.
+Shiki is one of those few things that’s hit every note just right for me.
+The show doesn’t do anything terribly original: After all, taking the west’s common vampire myths and turning them on their heads by making the monsters relatable would have been groundbreaking if it happened several decades ago

 What Shiki does exceedingly well is frame this from three perspectives that view the infection ravaging their town from entirely different angles; what one character sees as something out to ruin their future plans, another recognizes as an opportunity to escape from what they view as a meaningless existence of routine and expectation.
-This constant shift in the point of view frames some of the most disturbing moments that I’ve ever seen in animation, assisted by a truly haunting soundtrack that’s seen the repeat button more times than I can count.
-Definitely a show not to be missed, and subsequently not a soundtrack to be ignored.
+This constant shift in the point of view frames some downright disturbing moments, while a haunting soundtrack makes the inevitable climax an ultimately morose affair.

 4. Detroit Metal City